-Solar Daylighting - A device specifically designed to capture and redirect the visible portion of the solar spectrum, while controlling the infrared portion, for use in illuminating interior building spaces in lieu of artificial lighting.
+Solar Daylighting - Capturing and directing the visible light spectrum for use in illuminating interior building spaces in lieu of artificial lighting, usually by adding a device or design element to the building envelope.

 Solar Energy - Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector.